 In Dirty Harry, during that famous bank robbery scene where Harry ends up spouting off his “Do ya feel lucky?” line, Inspector Harry Callahan gets shot in the leg.
 It is one of the most memorable movie scenes of all time, certainly as iconic as Sly Stallone climbing the steps of the Philadelphia Museum of Art in Rocky.

 Not as famous, though, is the very next scene in Dirty Harry, where Harry goes to the hospital to get treatment for his leg wound.
-Still, it is a great example of an individual evaluating an opportunity cost.
+Even so, it is a great example of an individual evaluating opportunity cost:

 Doctor: Sure, Harry.
 We can save the leg.
 (The doc takes out a pair of scissors.)

 Harry: What are you going to do with those?

 Doctor: I’m going to cut your pants off.

 Harry: No!
 I’ll take them off.

 Harry: Those pants are $169.76.
 Let it hurt.

 I know.
 Harry actually said “$29.95″ — but I adjusted the price to account for inflation.